 A decision not to request the initiation of further proceedings may be appealed by the board of Bluesport Entertainment Private Limited to the Executive Committee.
 The formal conditions defined in Article 39 of the PHL Legal Regulations apply.

 Provision of incorrect information about a player by the player himself/ herself or by a team: Fine from INR 37,500 to INR 300,000/ Suspension/ Exclusion of up to 2 years

-After the official entry date of the competition: Fine of INR 250,000/ Suspension/ Exclusion from entering Premier Handball League for a minimum of 1 season and up to 2 seasons
+After the official entry date of the competition: Fine of INR 250,000/ Suspension/ Exclusion from entering Premier Handball League for a minimum of 1 season and up to 2 seasons.

 The sanctions defined in the PHL Regulations for Anti-Doping apply to Premier Handball League.

-To the PHL Sports India Private Limited
+To Bluesport Entertainment Private Limited

-To the relevant team(s)/ franchisee(s)
+To the relevant team(s)/ franchise(s)